 Air; Arts, culture and tourism; Environmental sustainability; Food and agriculture; Forestry; Health and wellness; Land use and biodiversity; Social services and equity; Transit and transportation; Water and more.

 Take a look at sample projects below.
-Or, check out our full list of projects here.
+Or, check out a full list of projects here.

 Setting Priorities for Action with Mobile Source Air Pollution

 Although climate change is perhaps today’s most pressing issue, knowing where to start and what priorities to work on can be overwhelming.
-Canadian Council for Ministries of Environment hired envision to lead a workshop with its “Mobile Sources Working Group.”
+Canadian Council of Ministers of the Environment hired envision to lead a workshop with its “Mobile Sources Working Group.”
 Participants looked at how to set priorities regarding pollution emanating from mobile sources, particularly, from the trucking industry.

 Evaluation of Air Quality Monitoring Networks